teholm/amazon-guardduty-hands-on/README.md

 ### Browse to the GuardDuty Console to Investigate

 When Alice setup the hook for notifications she only included certain information about the finding because she had also setup a Lambda function to automatically isolate the instance and send out the details of the remediation.
 Since the finding has been remediated you decide you still want to take a closer look at the setup Alice currently has in place.
-Browse to the GuardDuty console to investigate further.

 1. Navigate to the [GuardDuty console](https://console.aws.amazon.com/guardduty) and click on **Findings** in the navigation pane on the left.
 	> If there is nothing displayed click the refresh button.